yshp57/dsc-1-02-13-measures-of-central-tendency-summary-online-ds-pt-100118/README.md

 When we are work with a small set of data values, it is often possible to discuss these values individually.
 However when we are dealing or working with large sets of data in real world problems, we prefer to have some features that can summarize and represent the data in a concise format.

 In this lesson, we shall look at such measures first for a single data variable. e.g.,  the salary of workers in a particular factory.
-These measures will include measures of central tendency and measures of dispersion (in the following lesson).
+These measures will include measures of central tendency and measures of dispersion.

 The term *Central Tendency* or a *Measure of central tendency* is the **typical** or **central** value for a data distribution.
 It is also commonly known as just the *Center* the distribution.

-> **A measure of Central Tendency points the data scientist towards a centralized, repeated or average value in a given data set**

-In data analysis, central tendency is commonly used as a summary measure that attempts to describe a whole set of data with a single value to represents the center of its distribution.
+If you weren't becoming a data scientist, you might just call it the "average", but it turns out that there are different types of "averages" that work better for answering different sorts of problems.

 There are three main measures of central tendency: the mean, the median and the mode.
 Each of these measures describes a different way of indicating the typical or central value in the data as we shall wee below.